Department of Kinesiology

 - Candidates will be notified via e-mail if they are invited for an on-campus interview.
 Candidates are responsible for any expenses incurred relative to the interview.

-- Does the UNCG ATEP accept transfer credits from other accredited programs?
+- Does the UNCG AT Program accept transfer credits from other accredited programs?

 - What is the current tuition at UNCG?

-- You can view the current tuition rates for in- and out-of-state students at the UNCG Graduate School website.
+- You can view the current tuition rates, university fees, and differential tuition fees for in- and out-of-state students at the UNCG Graduate School website.

 - If I am an out-of-state student will I be able to apply for in-state tuition during my second year?